 The Friends of Clifty Falls State Park supports Clifty Falls State Park.
 We began meeting and getting organized and elected our first officers in 2021.
 We became an official non-profit "501(c)(3)" in September 2021.

-We are operate for the benefit of Clifty Falls State Park and its patrons.
-We:
+We are operate for the benefit of Clifty Falls State Park and its patrons by:

-help conserve and enhance the natural resources and facilities of the park;
+helping conserve and enhance the natural resources and facilities of the Park;

-help educate the public about the parks and park related issues, and encourage park visitation;
+helping educate the public about the Park and Park-related issues, and encourage park visitation;

-and, importantly, benefit the lives of our members through this unique service.
+and, importantly, benefiting the lives of our members through this unique service.

 See the "Activities and Events" page for meeting information the "Be A Friend" page for how to join.